vivaria/edisonrul.ing/docs/source/cards/f/fossil-excavation.md

 ### Card Rulings

-●You can't activate Fossil Excavation if you don't have any Dinosaur-Type monsters in your GY, even if you would discard one to activate it.
+*   You can't activate Fossil Excavation if you don't have any Dinosaur-Type monsters in your GY, even if you would discard one to activate it.